simon387/TGDownloaderBot/README.md

 + ```pip install myjdapi```
 + ```dnf install ffmpeg```
 + Create the ```config.properties``` file in the project's directory, and put this content:

-**If you want to use the jDownloader2 integration function, you have to set up the remote control!**

 ```
 [secrets]